evalEmpire/gitpan/README.md

 -------------------

-BackPAN (just the modules, we're not doing perl releases) contains about 120k archive files (mostly gzipped tarballs) representing about 21,000 distributions from 5000 authors taking up 14 gigs of space.
+BackPAN (just the modules, we're not doing perl releases) contains over 230,000 archive files (mostly gzipped tarballs) representing over 35,000 distributions from over 6500 authors taking over 38 gigs of space.
-Tarballs consume about 12 gigs, not sure where the other 2 is going (readme files, meta files, random non-distro junk, block size rounding?).

 How big is Gitpan?
 ------------------

-Gitpan consists of over 21,000 repositories representing each CPAN distribution.
-Disk usage (garbage collected repositories with no checkout) is 4.3 gigs.
-It imported 120,000 files weighing in at 9.7 gigs giving a compression ratio of over 2x.
+Gitpan consists of over 35,000 repositories representing each CPAN distribution.
+Disk usage (garbage collected repositories with the latest version checked out checkout) is about 30 gigs.
+It imported over 230,000 releases with a compressed size of over 33 gigs.

-Gitpan consumes about 150 gigs on github, presumably due to indexing.

 Did Gitpan skip anything?
 -------------------------

 Yes.
-It skipped perl, parrot and parrot-cfg.
-They're not really CPAN modules and they have far more complete repositories.
-It may skip more in the future, these are the ones I noticed.
+Gitpan generally skips things which are not modules, such as scripts, binary releases, patches, documentation and other randomness which has been uploaded to CPAN over the years.
+Gitpan also skips releases of Perl and Parrot, they are large and there are plenty of better archives for that.

+Github has a limit of 100 megs per file, so Gitpan cannot archive the few files which go over that limit and will instead replace it with a dummy file indicating why it was skipped.

+Gitpan skips any archives which cannot be extracted.
+Sometimes they are corrupt beyond repair, sometimes they can be extracted with some manual effort.

+Occassionally something which is not a module will be considered of sufficient historical interest that it will be included, such as a heavily patched version of Perl for an obscure operating system, or a set of very old, well developed scripts.

 Will you be adding X to Gitpan?